-- (1) A retailer must not offer a supply capacity control product to a customer for any credit management purpose. - (2) In this clause:
+- (1) A retailer must not offer a supply capacity control product to a customer for any credit management purpose before a date to be determined by the Minister for Energy and Resources. - (2) In this clause:

 supply capacity control means the use, other than the emergency use, of the smart meter to temporarily interrupt electricity supply to a customer.